Roger Miller (rock musician): First Mission of Burma line-up and break-up (1979–1983)

 Relocating to Boston, Massachusetts, Miller was a member of the short-lived Moving Parts before co-founding Mission of Burma in 1979.

 Mission of Burma disbanded in 1983 due in large part to Miller's worsening tinnitus, attributed in large part to their notoriously loud live performances.
 In subsequent years, Mission of Burma's small body of recordings grew to be regarded as important and influential.

 During the Burma years, Miller worked as a freelance piano tuner.

-Other bands (1983–present)
+Other bands and solo efforts (1983–present)

 After Burma broke up, Miller turned his attention to playing piano with the more experimental, instrumental group Birdsongs of the Mesozoic, which he left in 1987.
-Miller's current rock trio, Trinary System, released a 5-song EP in 2016 and an LP in 2019.

 Afterward, Miller had several collaborations, solo efforts, and film scores; many of these post-Burma albums were released by SST Records: